clovenski/project-whiteboard/README.md

 ## Installation

 A 64-bit Windows release can be found [here](https://github.com/clovenski/project-whiteboard/releases).
-Download the appropriate file, unzip it and the executable to start the app can be found in there.
+Download the appropriate file, unzip it and the executable to start the app can be found in there; `project-whiteboard.exe`.

 Otherwise, clone/download this repo, make sure you have Node.js installed, then install the app with `npm install`.
 The shell script `start.sh` can then be used to effectively start the app.